WGBH-MLA/openvault3/app/views/exhibits/grete-l-bibring.md

 really think we have to be a little bit more definite about it.  . . . children, and their whole emotional tendencies.

-                         OLIVER COPE
+#### OLIVER COPE
 Here we could spend the whole hour on children.
-I have a very sort of simple idea about how—-I was brought up on a farm and I thought that was particularly good because I sort of richly experienced without—and perhaps I judge human beings in animal terms a little bit, but there is a set of animal instincts and friendships and growing up, I have patterns which resemble—-the friendships the children grow up in, resemble animal patterns.
+I have a very sort of simple idea about how—I was brought up on a farm and I thought that was particularly good because I sort of richly experienced without-and perhaps I judge human beings in animal terms a little bit, but there is a set of animal instincts and friendships and growing up, I have patterns which resemble—the friendships the children grow up in, resemble animal patterns.
 For example, boys in their early adolescence at the time of puberty don’t want anything to do with the girls.
 They’re all for the boys and they . . . and then there’s this sudden sort of a change as adolescence proceeds.

-                        MRS. BIBRING
+#### MRS. BIBRING
 Girls don’t want to have anything to do with boys.

-                         OLIVER COPE
+#### OLIVER COPE
 All right.
 They don’t.
 And this is referred to often among girls as crushes, girls who are interested in older, slightly older girls.
 Isn’t this a natural pattern?
 Isn’t this a pattern one sees in animals, really?
-And now currently we’re so worried about this sort of thing, and homosexual tendencies and friendships that seem to go a little bit beyond what are considered reasonable-— friendships among boys that go on overly long, parents get worried or friends get worried that there’s a latent homosexual tendency among them.
+And now currently we’re so worried about this sort of thing, and homosexual tendencies and friendships that seem to go a little bit beyond what are considered reasonable— friendships among boys that go on overly long, parents get worried or friends get worried that there’s a latent homosexual tendency among them.
 And the same thing is true with girls.
-But this is, basically, this is friendship, the nee for-—am I right?
+But this is, basically, this is friendship, the nee for—am I right?
 This is a need that animals have.

-                        MRS. BIBRING
+#### MRS. BIBRING
 Friendship.
 You make a difference between friendship and sexuality, as if it were really things of a completely different breed.
-Difference is the great misunderstanding of Freud that when he talks about the biological foundation and the drives--and the sex drive is one of the most important things—-shaping our adjustment, he talks not just about pure sex and intercourse, he talks about all the derivatives of this love.
+Difference is the great misunderstanding of Freud that when he talks about the biological foundation and the drives—and the sex drive is one of the most important things—shaping our adjustment, he talks not just about pure sex and intercourse, he talks about all the derivatives of this love.
 But it’s one nature.
 This all he compromises in his concept of love and sex.
 So you can’t